 Demo: We then give the demo.
 We find it helpful to gently refer to the “job” that this feature or capability is doing for our customer or the new superpower it grants our customers.
 Because we’re making some pretty cool changes to our platform we find that customers have loads of questions, mostly of the form “OK… this looks cool.
 Now, to confirm, this feature used to work this way in the old platform, but it will work this way in the new platform?” or “This is really powerful - Is this a new capability that didn’t exist in the old platform?”
 Take the time to capture and collect these questions and your answers as these help improve your marketing and sales messages.

-Discuss Next Sprint: We conclude by making sure customers know how to access these new features (see next) and our plans for the next Sprint.
+Discuss Next Sprint: We conclude by making sure customers know how to access these new features if the want to try them (see next section) and our plans for the next Sprint.
 We naturally use this portion of the Sprint review to explore in greater detail any key questions our team might have on the Product Backlog Items planned for the Sprint.
 And we can use this to adjust priorities and re-rank items.

 Product Use Data

-SaaS companies have a huge advantage over traditional on-premise software: We can instrument our solutions to capture a wide variety of usage metrics and use these data to improve our offerings.
+SaaS companies have a huge advantage over traditional on-premise software: We can easily instrument our solutions to capture a wide variety of usage metrics and use these data to improve our offerings.
 I'll be the first to admit that in the early development of our offerings we didn't leverage this enough.
 More recently, though, we've started to leverage this more and our solutions are better off for it.
-I'll probably cover this more in a future post.
+These data are often included in our Sprint plans and product reviews.

 I've gone on record - multiple times - that Surveys Suck.
 And most of the time, they do, because people create really terrible surveys and/or leverage them really badly.
 That said, sometimes individual opinions on whether or not you prefer broccoli or your personal preferences for an item really do matter.
 In this circumstances, surveys (as an instrument) don't suck, and we use them too.